ccxt-rest/ccxt-rest/README.md

 For a full list of supported exchanges and as to which of their APIs are public, private or even broken, checkout https://ccxt-rest.io/#exchange-summmary.
 The format there looks something like this

 _**Note: The table below is just an example.
-This does NOT represent the curren state of these API statuses**_
+This does NOT represent the current state of these API statuses**_

 | Exchange | Connect | Market | Ticker | Tickers | Order Book | Trades |
 | -------- | ------- | ------ | ------ | ------- | ---------- | ------ |